 PS5 vs Xbox Series X - specs

-One of the key components of any generational shift is the pursuit of power.
+One of the key components of any generational shift is the pursuit of power, which is why the question around PS5 vs Xbox Series X specs is key.
 You know the drill: bigger, badder, and more powerful.
 Both consoles are demonstrably bigger, badder, and more powerful than their predecessors, but to what degree exactly?

 Is PS5 more powerful than Xbox Series X, or vice-versa?

 The PS5 CPU is a custom third-generation Ryzen chip (an eight-core Zen 2 behemoth packed with AMD's proprietary 7nm Zen Microarchitecture).
 As for the PS5 GPU, it's a heavily customized variant of AMD's Radeon Navi, which can simulate 3D audio and support ray-tracing.
 More specifically, it offers 10.28 teraFLOPs and 36 CUs ('compute units') at 2.23GHz.
 That's paired with 16GB GDDR6 RAM.
 In terms of storage, the PS5 packs a custom 825GB SSD running at 5.5GB per second.